Consequences of Monological and Dialogical Dialogue in Reciprocal Indigenous Research Relationships - Doing Research at Standing Rock Reservation

 Viser innførsler relatert til tittel, forfatter og emneord.

 Narrow lenses for capturing the complexity of fisheries: A topic analysis of fisheries science from 1990 to 2016 Syed, Shaheen; Borit, Melania; Spruit, Marco (Journal article; Tidsskriftartikkel; Peer reviewed, 2018-04-20)Despite increased fisheries science output and publication outlets, the global crisis in fisheries management is as present as ever.
-Since a narrow research focus may be a contributing factor to this failure, this study ...
+Since a narrow research focus may be a contributing factor to this failure, this study uncovers topics in fisheries research and their trends over time.
+This interdisciplinary research evaluates whether science is diversifying fisheries research topics in an attempt ...

 The construction of new scientific norms for solving grand challenges: Reflections from the Norwegian Idélab research programme Maxwell, Kate; Benneworth, Paul (Working paper; Arbeidsnotat, 2017)There is an increasing recognition that there are a class of problems which society must solve urgently in the 21st century if humanity is to survive into the 22nd, the so-called Grand Challenges.
-Science policy makers ...
+Science policy makers have been active in recognising these challenges and the attendant need to develop new multidisciplinary ways of working.
+But embracing multidisciplinarity is not a straightforward ...